Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Caution: Can feel cold or detached without warmer tones.

-Blue Color Psychology
+Blue Color Psychology for Branding

 Blue is one of the most universally liked colors.
 It conveys trust, security, clarity, and professionalism.
 Many corporate and tech brands use blue to create a strong and credible image.
 In fact, it is the most common logo color amongst the Fortune 500 companies.

-Used By: Facebook, IBM, LinkedIn, Samsung, PayPal.
+Used By: Facebook, IBM, LinkedIn, Samsung, and PayPal.

 Ideal For: Brands that want to appear trustworthy, secure, and professional.